DNSCrypt/dnscrypt-resolvers/v3/public-resolvers.md

 ## adguard-dns-family-ipv6

-Adguard DNS with safesearch and adult content blocking (Over IPv6)
+Adguard DNS with safesearch and adult content blocking (over IPv6)

 Warning: This server is incompatible with anonymization.